Suvidhareplit/WorkforceManagement/server/README.md

-# HRMS Backend API Server
+# HRMS Backend

-This is the standalone backend API server for the HRMS (Human Resource Management System) platform.
-It runs independently from the frontend and provides REST API endpoints.
+This is the backend server for the HRMS (Human Resource Management System) platform.

 ## Technologies